Special reception needs of vulnerable groups

 Special needs regarding reception conditions can also be identified at a later stage according to Article 13(2) IPA.
 Unfortunately, there is no monitoring mechanism in place regarding the measures for addressing one’s special needs in reception.

 After their asylum application is lodged, special information sessions are conducted with unaccompanied children and other potential victims of trafficking.
-The sessions were carried out by the NGO Društvo Ključ., In 2023, 457 individual sessions were conducted and 2,524 individuals were informed through groups sessions.
-Out of 2,981 individuals who received information 465 were minors.[1]
+The sessions were carried out by the NGO Društvo Ključ.
+In 2024, Društvo Ključ conducted 741 individual and 345 group sessions.[1]

-In 2023 the expert group did not meet[4] in line with the protocol on sexual and gender-based violence established in 2020.
+In 2024 the expert group met 13 times and discussed 16 cases[3] in line with the protocol on sexual and gender-based violence established in 2020.

 As mentioned in Health Care, individuals who are identified as vulnerable by a special multidisciplinary committee can receive additional health services.[4]
 They can also be accommodated in special facilities such as medical facilities or nursing homes if appropriate accommodation for them cannot be provided in the Asylum Home.[5]
 In practice, this is arranged on a case by case basis and depends on the availability of such facilities.

-Statistics on vulnerable asylum seekers is not gathered systematically by the Police, Migration directorate or the UOIM.
-In 2023, 159 asylum seekers were recognised as vulnerable, out of which 111 were minors and 48 were unaccompanied minors.[7]
+Statistics on vulnerable asylum applicants is not gathered systematically by the Police, Migration directorate or the UOIM.
+In 2024, 252 asylum applicants were recognised as vulnerable, out of which 111 were minors and 141 were unaccompanied minors.[6]
 Information on other vulnerable groups is not available.

-Lack of separate accommodation centres for members of particularly vulnerable groups (LGBTQI+, single women, single women with children, unaccompanied minors, victims of SGBV, victims of trafficking, victims of domestic violence) is another shortcoming of the asylum system.
+Lack of separate accommodation centres for members of particularly vulnerable groups (LGBTQI+, single women, single women with children, victims of SGBV, victims of trafficking, victims of domestic violence) is another shortcoming of the asylum system.
 Due to limited accommodation capacities, vulnerable individuals are often not accommodated in a manner that would provide them with sufficient privacy and safety.
-The reception conditions worsened significantly in 2023.
-(See: Reception conditions).
-During the year vulnerable groups, including unaccompanied minors, were often accommodated together with other asylum seekers and not separated by gender in the Asylum Home.
-Unaccompanied minors accommodated in the Asylum home, especially before lodging their application, were not separated from adults.[8]
+During 2024 the reception conditions in the Asylum home still did not meet the EUAA minimal standards. (see Conditions in reception facilities).

-The new reception and accommodation facility for unaccompanied minors was opened in April 2024.
+The new reception and accommodation facility for unaccompanied minors was opened in April 2024 (see Conditions in reception facilities).

 Reception of families

-Families are mostly accommodated Logatec.
+Families are mostly accommodated in Logatec.
 Nuclear families are accommodated together during the asylum procedure while extended family members, mainly single men, can be accommodated in a separate unit of the Asylum Home or in a different accommodation centre.
 In practice, most families are accommodated in Logatec after lodging the application.
-While waiting to lodge the application they are accommodated in Logatec or the Asylum Home.
+While waiting to lodge the application they are accommodated in Logatec.

 Reception of unaccompanied children